The Dataset

 Suggestion 26-BK-3

 Accepted March 23, 2026 by the Advisory Committee on Bankruptcy Rules.
-Proposes mandatory disclosure of attorney-level dismissal and completion rates in consumer bankruptcy cases, supported by analysis of 4.9 million FJC records across all 94 federal districts.
+Proposes automated screening of Section 1328(f) discharge eligibility at the point of case filing, supported by analysis of 4.9 million FJC records across all 94 federal districts.

 This is the first data-backed proposal submitted to the Rules Committee that quantifies the scale of non-enforcement of Section 1328(f) discharge eligibility requirements.
 The submission identifies 391,951 repeat filers who received a discharge with no documented eligibility verification.